Kanustu/FirstGlance/README.md

-# FirstGlance
+# First_glance

-FirstGlance is a Python library created with the intention of being used for preliminary data analysis primarily within a notebook environment.
+First_glance is a Python library created with the intention of being used for preliminary data analysis primarily within a notebook environment.

 ## Installation